Anniepoo/swiplchrtut/basics.md

 This **set semantics** is a frequently useful pattern.

-Arguments in constraints called from Prolog unify in the usual way.
-Repeated argumnts in the head must match, but **we don't bind variables in the head**.
+So what does it mean to match?

+Generally this is straightforward - it unifies like Prolog.

 We saw an example of using this earlier, in the multiple beaker version of salt water.

 ----